Amanda's photo

 Extended Appendix

-joint with Bulent Guler, Revision Requested @ ReStud
+joint with Bulent Guler, Revision Submitted @ ReStud

 We argue that dynamics play a critical role in the evaluation of punitive incarceration reform on crime, inequality and the Macroeconomy.
 Individuals' past choices related to crime and employment under old policies have persistent consequences that limit their contemporaneous responses to future policy changes.
 Novel cohort evidence is provided in support of this mechanism.
 A quantitative model of this theory generates nuanced, non-monotone dynamics of crime and incarceration similar to the U.S. experience following a single permanent increase in punitive incarceration in the 1980s.
 Increased inequality and declining employment accompany these changes and are borne unequally across generations.